side effects, dosage, how to take & discontinue, uses, pros & cons, and more

 4 These include: Canada's Product Monographs (PM), New Zealand's Medicine Data Sheets (MDS), the EU's European Public Assessment Reports (EPAR), and the Summary of Product Characteristics (SPC) used in Britain, Ireland, and many other places.

-Risperdal is a trademark of someone else.
-Look on the the PI sheet or ask Google who the owner is.
+Risperdal, and all other drug names on this page and used throughout the site, are a trademark of someone else.
+Risperdal’s PI Sheet will probably have the name of the manufacturer and trademark owner (they’re not always the same company) at or near the very bottom.
+Or ask Google who the owner is.
 The way pharmaceutical companies buy each other and swap products like Monopoly™ real estate, the ownership of the trademark may have changed without my noticing.
+It may of changed hands by the time you finished reading this article.

 Know your sources!